Hsiang-Ning (Dora) Kung

 Dora believes that God has called her to be “a heavenly musician,” who, like fishers of men (Mat 4:19; Mar 1:17), sings His songs of salvation to all peoples.
 With 2 Tim 2:15 and Rom 12:1, God called her into full-time ministry.

-Dora was recently appointed to serve as an assistant professor at Dallas International University, where she will be training cross-cultural missionaries in the area of ethnodoxology — a movement calling all peoples and ethnicities to worship the God in the Bible using their heart languages and culturally appropriate expressions.
+Dora currently serves as an assistant professor at Dallas International University, where she trains cross-cultural missionaries in the area of ethnodoxology — a movement calling all peoples and ethnicities to worship the God in the Bible using their heart languages and culturally appropriate expressions.
 Dora desires all nations, tribes, peoples, and tongues to know Him and worship Him both biblically and culturally.
-Based out of Dallas, TX, Dora will also be serving the international students in the DFW area.
+Based out of Dallas, TX, Dora also serves the international students in the DFW area.